Australia AFS License (Australian Financial Services) in 2026

 - Financial institutions based overseas and looking to conduct business in Australia may apply for a Foreign AFS License (FAFSL) under the Australian financial regulations.

-- The ASIC may, under the new 2026 regulatory environment, offer relief to overseas firms if the host country is deemed to possess “sufficiently equivalent” regulations and legislation.
-This will enable overseas financial institutions to conduct and offer financial services in Australia, adhering to local regulations and legislation.
+- ASIC may, under the 2026 regulatory environment, offer relief to overseas firms if the host country is deemed to possess “sufficiently equivalent” regulations and legislation.
+This will enable overseas financial institutions to conduct and offer financial service in Australia, adhering to local regulations and legislation.

 Step 11: Ongoing compliance and regulatory reporting